akmsftdev/azureblobsample-managed-id/readme.md

 2. Ensure the managed identity has the required Azure RBAC Storage account assigned to perform the required operations
    ![managed identity role](./images/midentity2.png)]

-3. You can validate the managed identity tokens are being created by reviewing the logs from the App service dashboard as shown below
+3. You can validate the managed identity tokens are being created by reviewing the logs from the App service dashboard as shown in the below image
    ![managed identity role](./images/midenity3.png)]